Not Your Typical Junkyard – A Visit to an Aircraft Salvage Facility

 Showing me around, Tim took me to the main conference room.
 Used by the FAA, NTSB, and insurance adjusters, this space provides a neutral and friendly environment for parties to convene and discuss the issue at hand.
 With all of the business they have, I would imagine this room gets used quite often!

 On the wall, there were numerous photos of the many different accidents and incidents the company had worked over the years.
 Tim pointed at some of them, and told stories of what happened in each.
 Ranging in size from small flight school Cessnas to turboprop aircraft operated by cargo airlines, the folks here have pretty much processed it all.

 Just outside the conference room, there was an entire area for engine tear-downs and analysis.
 Plenty of space was available, making it ideal for investigations and seeing what went wrong in an engine(if anything!) in a crash.
-Next to it, numerous engines were stacked up nicely, waiting to be sold.

 With that, I wrapped up my visit to this unique place.
 This is a spot that many pilots haven’t seen, especially if they are renters like myself.
 Getting the opportunity to look at all these airplanes, and how aircraft salvage is handled, was one more cool thing I have explored in the world of aviation!